-Azure Private Link provide the following benefits:
+Azure Private Link provides the following benefits:

 - Improved security for your Azure service resources: With Azure Private Link, Azure service resources can be secured to your virtual network using private endpoint.
 Securing service resources to a private endpoint in virtual network provides improved security by fully removing public internet access to resources, and allowing traffic only from private endpoint in your virtual network.

 - Privately access Azure service resources on the Azure platform: Connect your virtual network to services in Azure using private endpoints.
 There's no need for a public IP address.
 The Private Link platform will handle the connectivity between the consumer and services over the Azure backbone network.